Alcohol Abuse Treatment

 - Acamprosate (trade name: Campral) - One of the latest medications used to treat alcohol addiction, it's mechanism of action on the GABA and glutamate neurotransmitter systems is thought to play a role in recovery, but isn't fully understood.

 - Naltrexone (trade name: Depade, ReVia, Vivitrol) - An opiate antagonist originally developed and used with heroin addiction.
-The opiate receptor blockade that results was additionally found to reduce the "reward" sensation that came with drinking alcohol, and therefore decreased cravings for it.
+The opiate receptor blockade that results was additionally found to reduce the "reward" sensation that came with drinking, and therefore decreased cravings for it.

 More details about these medications, as well as information about alcohol abuse and its treatment can be found on the National Institute of Drug Abuse website.